vyfor/cord.nvim/README.md

 > Cord no longer requires Rust to be installed.
 Rust component will be automatically downloaded from GitHub Releases.

 ## 💎 Features
-- 🌐 **Client-Server Design** — Handles multiple Neovim instances with a single connection to Discord.
+- 🌐 **Client-Server Design** — Handles multiple Neovim instances while maintaining a single connection to Discord.
 - ⚡ **Performance in Mind** — Lightweight, dependency-free, with blazingly-fast startup.
 - 🚀 **Event-Driven Architecture** — Instant presence updates with zero delays.
 - 🎨 **Customizable Templates** — Dynamic string templates with custom variables.